 The Disney Food and Wine Festival in Epcot is definitely an amazing event, but there are times when it’s more enjoyable to go.
 If you go at the wrong time it can be devastating, please trust me on this one!
 So what is the best time to visit Food and Wine?

-Even when locals are there during the week they tend to come late in the day after work, so anything after 5pm is terrible.
-It also get a bit of a frat party vibe and sometimes people get out of hand drinking, not my idea of a family vacation.
+Even when locals are there during the week they tend to come late in the day after work, so anything after 5 pm is terrible.
+It also gets a bit of a frat party vibe and sometimes people get out of hand drinking, not my idea of a family vacation.
 Avoid it like the plague.

-Obviously the earlier you go in the week the better because there are less people at Epcot Food and Wine from Monday to Thursday.
+Obviously the earlier you go in the week the better because there are fewer people at Epcot Food and Wine from Monday to Thursday.
 Again that means less time in line for you!

 Saturdays are by far the busiest days of the week for Food and Wine, it’s when all the locals come out which means it will be packed out with people.
 It’s not worth it waiting in the sweltering heat for 20 minutes just for a bowl of noodles or a cheese plate.
 Last year I remember a going on the weekend, and it’s a mistake I never want to make again!

 Go mid-week when the crowds will be much more manageable.